 You can lose money if you fail to properly protect your accounts!

 The best line of defense against fraud begins with you.
 The following list of valuable tips is presented to help you protect yourself.
 Working together, we'll ensure you enjoy a safe relationship with JBT and help you avoid falling victim to account fraud or identity theft.

 - Question suspicious emails, text messages or phone inquiries.
 JBT will NOT request your personal information (account number, Social Security number, or mother’s maiden name) through email, text, U.S. mail, or by phone.
 JBT will NEVER send you an email or text request to update your account information or otherwise confirm this information.
 We already have it.
+JBT will NEVER ask you for a text authentication code.
 Please notify us immediately if you receive questionable calls, emails or text messages claiming to come from JBT.
-Be especially wary of anyone requesting account information to “award a prize”, “verify a statement”, “change a password”, or “protect your account”.
+Be especially wary of anyone requesting account information to "award a prize", "verify a statement", "change a password", or "protect your account".

 - Don't be fooled into believing the person represents JBT.

 - Don't be fooled that the phone call, email, or text message telling you that your money, your account access or even your family are in jeopardy if you fail to respond are legitimate.

 - Don't be fooled into thinking the activity is legal if you are offered money for your assistance in transferring money on someone else's behalf.

 Remember JBT will NEVER contact you by telephone, mail, email or text to obtain personal or financial information or ask you for your text authenticaion code to access the system.

 Protect Your Accounts

 - Never loan your credit, debit, or ATM card to or share your passwords with anyone who is not authorized on your account.